 Think of your table read as a miniature version of your larger production, albeit one where you still have plenty of room to tweak, improve, and adjust before cameras really roll.

-When you approach the read-through this way — send out call sheets, provide snacks, bring everyone a script and pertinent supplemental materials — you’re sending a message that you and your project mean business.
+When you approach the read-through this way — with call sheets, provide snacks, bring everyone a script and pertinent supplemental materials — you’re sending a message that you and your project are to be taken seriously.

 Rally the Crew